rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 Lesson goals:

-1. Use Helm to deploy RabbitMQ
 1. Use a gateway server to provide user access to a service-based system
    1. Understand how to implement a "synchronous" user experience to external users
    1. Discuss how SignalR _could_ be used to provide an asynchronous experience to external users
 1. Implement message-based services that work together to provide business functionality
+1. Install RabbitMQ into docker-compose
 1. See how docker-compose provides a convenient developer inner-loop experience
 1. Understand how docker-compose.yaml is different from K8s deploy/service definition files
 1. Understand compensating transactions